yakelo/cookbook-apache24/README.md

 This cookbook ships with templates of these scripts for non Debian/Ubuntu platforms.
 The scripts are used in the __Definitions__ below.

+Note: This version is a fork of the original Opscode Apache2 cookbook, to provide much needed support for Apache 2.4.
+      For more details see https://github.com/opscode-cookbooks/apache2/pull/100

 Requirements
 ============